caseyg/awesome/README.md

 *   [mvanhorn/cli-printing-press](https://github.com/mvanhorn/cli-printing-press) - Every API has a secret identity.
 This finds it, absorbs every feature from every competing tool, then builds the GOAT CLI — designed for AI agents first, with SQLite sync, offline search, and compound insight commands.

 *   [simonw/showboat](https://github.com/simonw/showboat) - Create executable documents that demonstrate an agent's work

-*   [asheshgoplani/agent-deck](https://github.com/asheshgoplani/agent-deck) - Terminal session manager for AI coding agents.
-One TUI for Claude, Gemini, OpenCode, Codex, and more.

 *   [charmbracelet/crush](https://github.com/charmbracelet/crush) - Glamourous agentic coding for all 💘